kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 type LeaderWorkerSetScheduling struct {
     // SchedulingPolicy defines level-1 scheduling for all replicas in the LWS.
-    // In Phase 1 this may be selected as the only active level and is lowered
+    // When this is the only active level, it is lowered to one flat PodGroup.
-    // to one flat PodGroup.
-In Phase 2 it configures the root CPG.
+    // In a multi-level shape it configures the root CPG.
     // Immutable after creation.
     // +optional
-    SchedulingPolicy *schedulingv1alpha3.WorkloadCompositePodGroupSchedulingPolicy `json:"schedulingPolicy,omitempty"`
+    SchedulingPolicy *LeaderWorkerSetCompositeSchedulingPolicy `json:"schedulingPolicy,omitempty"`

     // SchedulingConstraints defines level-1 placement for all replicas.
     // Immutable after creation.
     // +optional
-    SchedulingConstraints *schedulingv1alpha3.WorkloadCompositePodGroupSchedulingConstraints `json:"schedulingConstraints,omitempty"`
+    SchedulingConstraints *LeaderWorkerSetSchedulingConstraints `json:"schedulingConstraints,omitempty"`

     // DisruptionMode defines how replica groups may be disrupted.
     // Immutable after creation.
     // +optional
-    DisruptionMode *schedulingv1alpha3.WorkloadCompositePodGroupDisruptionMode `json:"disruptionMode,omitempty"`
+    DisruptionMode *LeaderWorkerSetDisruptionMode `json:"disruptionMode,omitempty"`

     // ResourceClaims lists dynamic resource claims that pods across the LWS
     // may share.
 This is supported only while level 1 is selected as a flat